Are you pregnant and wondering how to break the news at work? You’re not alone. Many women worry about how the news will be received.

 Of course, the date of the beginning of my leave may vary slightly due to the unpredictability of pregnancy, but I plan to give you as much notice as possible if any changes arise.

-I plan to meet with HR to see what they need as far as documentation, and if you think of any other things you’d like me to address in advance of my maternity leave, please don’t hesitate to let me know so I can add it to my to-do list.
+I plan to meet with HR to see what they need for documentation.
+If you think of anything else you’d like me to address in advance of my maternity leave, please don’t hesitate to let me know so I can add it to my to-do list.

 2. Telling Your Coworkers You’re Pregnant

-The way you announce your pregnancy to your coworkers will vary greatly based upon your workplace culture and your relationships with your individual coworkers.
-Do it in the way that feels most natural to the employment environment, whether it’s sharing privately on a one-on-one basis, or bringing cake into the break room with a celebratory “baby on board” announcement.
+The way you announce your pregnancy to your coworkers will vary significantly based upon your workplace culture and your relationships with your coworkers.
+Do it in the way that feels most natural to the employment environment, whether it’s sharing privately on a one-on-one basis or bringing cake into the break room with a celebratory “baby on board” announcement.

-Rest assured, good news travels fast so if you’re not able to tell everyone in person, chances are they’ll hear the news through the grapevine soon enough.
-Try your best to share personally with those you work with most closely, and don’t worry if you’re not able to get to everyone.
+Rest assured, good news travels fast, so if you’re not able to tell everyone in person, chances are they’ll hear the news through the grapevine soon enough.
+Try your best to share personally with those you work with most closely, and don’t worry if you cannot get to everyone.

 After all, it will be obvious as your belly swells over the next few months.